 Psy.D., Antioch College

 email@example.com | 919.677.1400 x 145

-Ashley has been working with Lucy Daniels Center as a clinician in the Family Guidance Service for the past ten years.
+Ms. McCormick has been working with Lucy Daniels Center as a clinician in the Family Guidance Service for the past 10 years.
 Before joining Lucy Daniels Center, she worked with youth involved in the juvenile justice system, with children/teens and parents in an outpatient therapy clinic, and with adults in an inpatient unit.
-She received her MSW from UNC and has trained with the Psychoanalytic Education Center of the Carolinas for a number of courses.
+She has trained with the Psychoanalytic Education Center of the Carolinas for a number of courses.

 Jamie Miller, Psy.D. | Mental Health Clinician